aldur/aldur.github.io/_posts/2025-06-27-yubikey-root-login.md

 `root` to reduce attack surface, the container runs in a namespaced network connected only to the host, which mitigates the risk.

 The main downside is usability.
-This approach leaves out `sudo` and the `root` shell comes with its own profile and environmental variables, with reduces ergonomics with respect to a fully configured user shell.
+This approach leaves out `sudo`; the `root` shell comes with its own profile and environmental variables, which reduces ergonomics with respect to a fully configured user shell.

 ### Bonus take: `ssh-agent`